microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 To test that everything is working, inside the editor, press `F5`.
 This will compile and run the extension in a new Extension Development Host window.

-When the host window opens open the Command Palette (`Shift + Cmd + P`), type in "Hello World", and click `enter` to run the command which should display the webview panel.
+When the host window opens, open the Command Palette (`Shift + Cmd + P`), type "Hello World", and click `enter` to run the command which should display the webview panel.

 ![Testing That The Webview Extension Works](./assets/testing-webview-extension.gif)